pingcap/docs/mysql-compatibility.md

 ### Limitations of `SELECT` syntax

-- `SELECT ...
+- The `SELECT ...
 INTO @variable` syntax is not supported.
-- `SELECT ...
+- The `SELECT ...
 GROUP BY ...
 WITH ROLLUP` syntax is not supported.

 ### Views